oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 developmentOnly 'org.springframework.boot:spring-boot-docker-compose'
 ```

-Finally, the `application.properties` has a configuration to create the database automatically.
+Finally, the `application.properties` has a setting to create the database automatically.

 ```properties
 spring.jpa.hibernate.ddl-auto=update